Children are the victims of the worst modern human rights abuses.

+Schools are among the least humane institutions in the world.
 Tell me what this sounds like to you: "Despite being innocent, you have to spend hours in this building every day whether you want to or not, and while inside you must do everything the designated authority says, or you will be punished".
 It sounds like slavery, doesn't it?

 Pre-teen-age, attendance is almost never voluntary as far as the children are concerned; obedience is coerced by threats of punishment.
 And being forced to go to an otherwise humane place of learning would be abuse, but schools are far from it.
-Being forced to sit in a room where you need someone else's approval to speak, hell, to even leave your seat, even to use the toilet?
-It is incredible that most people involved in this system of dehumanization and abuse claim to see children as people.
+A place where you need someone else's approval to speak, hell, to even leave your seat, even to use the toilet, is not a human place of learning.
+And to top it off, the people involved in this system claim to think child abuse is wrong.

 When I was in kindergarten we had to "take a nap" at the end of each class while the teacher graded our homework (read: lay down and pretend to sleep and not make any noise or you'll be yelled at).
-This is no embellishment.
+This is not embellishment.
 There were a lot of horror stories like this in just one year of school.
 Thankfully, I was homeschooled for the rest of my childhood.
 Even in that year of horror I was incredibly lucky compared to some kids.

 Rechelon has another excellent piece on this.
 Reading it is almost certainly a better use of your time then whatever else you were planning on.